nakamura-to/nue/README.md

 > Context

-`this` context of the `each task` has following properties.
+`this` context of `each task` has following properties.

-* `data`: Object.
-An object shared in control-flow.
 * `next`: Function.
+A function to complete a task and wait other tasks to complete.
-A function to complete the task and wait other tasks to complete.
+* `async`: Function.
+A function to accept parameters for a next task and return a callback, which complete a task and wait other tasks to complete.
-* `callback`: Function.
-This is same with `next` except the first parameter is an error object.
 * `end`: Function.
-A function to execute the last task to end the control-flow.
+A function to execute a last task to end a control-flow.
 The first parameter is an error object.

 > Example